 Participation in an MIT Health Care FSA will not affect your salary for the purposes of

 Be as accurate as you can in estimating your annual eligible expenses, so that you do not contribute more to your MIT Health Care FSA than you expect to claim for reimbursement.
 For 2013 FSAs, you automatically lose any unused money left in your account after April 30, 2014.
 Use the Crosby FSA Calculator tool located on Crosby's website to help you determine how much money you would like to set aside in either account.
 You may not use this money for any other purpose or transfer the money to any other account.

 New for 2014 FSAs: The Internal Revenue Service (IRS) has relaxed the "use it or lose it" rule and allows participating employees to carry over up to $500 in unused funds from one year to the next.
 This means you will be able to carry over up to $500 of unused funds as of December 31, 2014 into your 2015 FSA.

 There will be no impact on Healthcare FSAs for 2013, but you will still have a "grace period" until March 15, 2014 to spend your 2013 FSA dollars, as long as you submit claims by April 30, 2014.
 This grace period will not be available under the new rules starting in 2014.

 Contact Crosby Benefit Systems Inc. if you have questions about what is covered under your MIT Health Care FSA.

 Sign up when you begin work at MIT.
-Use Employee Self Service to sign up for a Health Care FSA within 31 days of your date of hire or appointment—or within 31 days of the date you receive your official Welcome Letter, whichever is later.
+Use Atlas to sign up for a Health Care FSA within 31 days of your date of hire or appointment—or within 31 days of the date you receive your official Welcome Letter, whichever is later.

 Sign up during Open Enrollment.
 If you do not enroll within this 31-day period, you must wait until the next annual Open Enrollment period, which takes place in the fall.
 Your account will then take effect on the following January 1.